tomw1808/foundry-dashboard/README.md

 1.  `forge script` sends the request to the Foundry Dashboard server (`/api/rpc`).
 2. The server attempts to decode the transaction data using the ABIs found in the specified project path.
 3. The server pushes the request (including any decoded information) via WebSocket to the connected web frontend.
-4. The frontend displays the request details (decoded, if possible) and prompts you to approve or reject.
+4. The frontend displays the request details and offers signing options:
-5. You approve/reject in your browser wallet (e.g., MetaMask).
+    *   **Browser Wallet Mode:** Prompts you to approve or reject in your connected browser wallet (e.g., MetaMask).
+The signed transaction is sent back.
+    *   **EIP-7702 Mode (Sepolia):** Uses a local session key to authorize the transaction.
+The dashboard then constructs an EIP-7702 UserOperation, sends it to Candide.dev's bundler and paymaster infrastructure, allowing for gasless transactions on Sepolia (you don't need Sepolia ETH in your session account).
-6. The frontend sends the signed transaction (or rejection error) back to the local server via WebSocket.
+5. The frontend sends the signed transaction (or UserOperation hash and eventual transaction hash for EIP-7702) or rejection error back to the local server via WebSocket.
-7. The server relays the JSON-RPC response back to the waiting `forge script` process.
+6. The server relays the JSON-RPC response back to the waiting `forge script` process.

-Other standard RPC calls (`eth_chainId`, `eth_call`, etc.) are proxied to the frontend wallet via the WebSocket connection.
+Other standard RPC calls (`eth_chainId`, `eth_call`, etc.) are proxied to the frontend wallet (or handled by the dashboard for EIP-7702 context) via the WebSocket connection.

 ## Architectural Decisions 🏗️